Percapio/signINsignOUT/README.md

 - [MacOSX](https://www.python.org/downloads/)

-Next, you will be using a Python package named PySimpleGUI27 for your project, so you will need to install it.
+Next, you will be using a Python package named PySimpleGUI27 for your project.
 ```
 $ pip install pysimplegui
 ```